26 of the Best Winter Destinations in Europe

 The birthplace of the earth’s longest-running parliament sits between two moving cliffs at Þingvellir.
 And every second of every day, 100 tons of water cascades 30 meters through a frozen wonderland at Gullfoss.

 Iceland creates its own stories of the world.
-It was the spring point for the western discovery of the American continent five hundred years before Columbus.
-Its language has been almost unchanged in the millennium since that day.
+It was the springboard for the western discovery of the American continent five hundred years before Columbus.
+Its language has been almost unchanged for a millennium since that day.

 Why is winter the best season to visit Iceland?
 Two words can answer this: Aurora Borealis.